 Service of Mystical Communion with Christ

-Part II: Background Information, Service Instructions and Explanations
+Part II: Background Information, Commentary and Explanations

-(Originally written by Olga Park in several stagesup to 1968 and with updating adjustments by Brian and Theresa Longhurst, as inspired from within by conscious communion with Olga.)
+(Originally written by Olga Park in several stagesup to 1968 and with updating adjustments by Brian and Theresa Longhurst, and as inspired from within by conscious communion with Olga.)

 Jesus tells us that the Kingdom of Heaven is like hidden treasure – a seed buried in fructifying soil – and this applies to the awareness and understanding of spiritual reality in these times.
 The practice of the hearing of the Voice of Jesus is the seed we sow with the intent that it may germinate and grow into the Tree of Life of the Kingdom Age, now in the early decades of its unfolding and manifesting in time and place.
 The Jesus of history is not dead but very much alive, and he speaks to those who hear his Voice, and visits with those who open the door to him.
 Unto all who seek this experience are these Devotions and Meditations on the Words of Jesus offered.